lexedata/lexedata/docs/Manual.md

 The output of this command is a list of all groups of identical forms in the data and their associated concepts, along with the information if the associated concepts are connected in CLICS or not (if your concepts are linked to Concepticon, see [linking concepts to Concepticon](#linking-concepts-to-concepticon-add_concepticon)).
 You can choose to merge the polysemous forms, so you have one form associated to multiple concepts.
 In order to perform this operation, edit the output file of `lexedata.report.homophones`, so that only the groups of forms that are to be merged remain and then use `lexedata.edit.merge_homophones` (see [merge polysemous forms](#merge-polysemous-forms-merge_homophones)).

 ### Non-concatenative morphology
-You can get a detailed report on potentially non-concatenative morphemes (segments that belong to more than one cognate sets) by running
+You can get a detailed report on potentially non-concatenative morphemes (segments that belong to more than one cognate sets, or cognate sets that refer to segments in a form which don't simply follow each other, due to infixes/circumfixes or metathesis) by running
 ```
 python -m lexedata.report.nonconcatenative_morphemes
 ```
-.
 For a more general report on cognate judgements, see [cognate judgements](#cognate-judgements).

 ## Exporting data (lexedata.exporter)